lj-ditrapani/16-bit-computer-specification/video.md

 There are 40 color cells per row.
 A row of color cells needs 10 words.
 There are 25 rows.
 So 10 * 25 = 250 words.

+In 1-layer high-res mode, a color cell only defines a single 2 bit background palette.
+This means there are 8 color cells per word.
+So only 250 words are needed in 1-layer mode.

 Tile Cell
 ---------